 For major watercourses with base flood peak discharges of 2,000 cfs or greater, the following build setbacks shall be required where approved bank protection is not required:

-Along the following major natural watercourses, where no unusual conditions exist, a minimum (twenty (20) foot setback) building setback shall be provided at the time of the development, unless an alternative setback is determined by and engineering analysis, prepared by and Arizona registered civil engineer, based on ADWR standards or other applicable engineering methods, which establishes acceptable safe limits for the development and is approved by the Chief Engineer.
+Along the major natural watercourses such as the San Pedro River and Babocomari River, there will be a minimum building setback of 300 feet.
+All other major watercourses will follow State Standard methods for calculating setbacks.

 Along major natural watercourses where unusual conditions do exist that may increase or decrease the required erosion hazard setback, building setbacks shall be established on a case-by-case basis by the Chief Engineer using the standard adopted by the ADWR or other applicable engineering methods which establish safe limits for the development.
 Unusual conditions include but are not limited to historical meandering of the watercourse, large excavation pits, poorly defined or poorly consolidated banks, natural channel armoring, proximity to stabilized structures such as bridges or rock outcrops, and changes in the direction, amount and velocity of the flow of water within the watercourse.